mgorav/semantic-data-catalog/README.md

     between them, a semantic data catalog provides  accurate and relevant search results.
 This can be measured using: Recall ,Precision
        ![recall & precession](recall_precession.png)

-        NOTE: excessive metadata can have negative affect on search, as articulated by [Zipf Law](https://en.wikipedia.org/wiki/Zipf%27s_law)

 2. **Smarter data governance**
     With toolset like ontology driven knowledge graph, fueling deeper & clear understanding of the meanings as well as